-Crystal Bridges Museum’s permanent art collection spans five centuries of American masterworks from the Colonial era to current day.
+Crystal Bridges Museum’s permanent art collection spans five centuries of American masterworks from the Colonial era of Arkansas history to current day.
 Included are iconic images such as Asher B. Durand’s Kindred Spirits, Norman Rockwell’s Rosie the Riveter and Andy Warhol’s Coca-Cola (3)— each reflecting a distinct moment in American artistic evolution.
 Major works by modern and contemporary American artists, including Georgia O’Keeffe, John Baldessari and James Turrell, are displayed in the permanent collection along with topical temporary installations.

 Guided group tours can be arranged for groups of 10-60 guests, and may include box lunches or a seated lunch in the museum’s restaurant.
 Audio tours are available through a free app, which can be downloaded to Apple or Android devices.

 Learn more about the Caddo, Osage and Quapaw with a visit to the Historic Arkansas Museum in Little Rock.
 We Walk in Two Worlds tells the story of Arkansas’s first people, the Caddo, Osage and Quapaw Indian tribes from early times to today.
 The dominant presence of the Native American voice with member interviews from the three prominent tribes informs, educates and guides visitors through the experience.
-Historic Arkansas Museum Chief Curator and Deputy Director Swannee Bennett said, “What makes this exhibit unique is that it is a story of the Arkansas Native American told in large part with an Indian voice.”
+Historic Arkansas Museum former Chief Curator and Deputy Director Swannee Bennett said, “What makes this exhibit unique is that it is a story of the Arkansas Native American told in large part with an Indian voice.”

-Museum Director Bill Worthen added, “The State of Arkansas officially partnered with the Caddo, Osage and Quapaw Nations and the Smithsonian’s National Museum of the American Indian to tell this story of struggle and endurance.”
+Former Museum Director Bill Worthen added, “The State of Arkansas officially partnered with the Caddo, Osage and Quapaw Nations and the Smithsonian’s National Museum of the American Indian to tell this story of struggle and endurance.”